 The Uniform Commercial Code says that banks do not have to cash checks that are more than six months old unless the check is certified.
 Thus, banks have the discretion to refuse to cash a money order that is more than six months old, even if the issuer does not put any expiration date on the money order at the time of issue.

-Scams and Warnings
+Scams and Important Warnings

 If someone contacts you saying he found an old money order and wants to give you a percentage of it in exchange for cashing it, do not agree to do so.
-This is a variation of a Nigerian scam, which the scammer offers you "free" money and then continually asks you to pay fees or other costs prior to receiving your money.
+This is a variation of an advanced-fee scam, which the scammer offers you "free" money and then continually asks you to pay fees or other costs prior to receiving your money.
 In addition, some scammers ask you to cash a money order for a larger sum of money than the scammer owes you and keep the difference.
 If you fall for this scam, you might end up liable to your bank for the full cost of the money order or face charges of wire fraud.

 When you purchase a money order, you pay the money upfront plus a small fee.
 Thus, you cannot stop payment on a money order as you would on a check, and you have little recourse if the person who receives the money order does not give you goods or services in exchange for the money.
 In addition, if someone steals the money order and cashes it, it may be more difficult for you to get your money back or get a replacement money order than if you used a check.